molecula/documentation/sql-preview/functions/_posts/2022-12-09-sql-reverse.md

 #### Arguments

-The argument `expr` can either be a string column or another another string function
+The argument `expr` can either be a string column or another string function

 #### Return Type
 `string`